AsheUrban/Dine-Together/README.md

 ---

-## **Challenges Encountered**
+## **Challenges Encountered & Solutions**
-- Google places API doesn't have an endpoint for use in the browser.
-- Google API documentation is difficult to understand and navigate.
-- Could not address access-control-allow-orgin header required error.
-See AltApproach branch.
-- CORs extention would allow me to "access" the API but then blocked firebase -- Google wants CORs enabled!
-- By time I discovered the React Google Places API, I was out of time for this project.
+- **CORS Limitations:** Google Places API has browser-based CORS restrictions.
+Solution: Using `@react-google-maps/api` library which handles this properly.
+- **Architecture Scalability:** Original monolithic component structure made it difficult to add new features cleanly.
+Solution: Refactored to service-layer architecture with reusable styled components.
+- **Code Duplication:** Styled components were repeated across multiple files.
+Solution: Centralized all styles in `src/styles/formStyles.js`.
+- **Authentication Flow:** Sign up and sign in were on the same page causing UX confusion.
+Solution: Separated into distinct routes with proper navigation.

 ---

 ## **Known Bugs**
 - No exception handling for submitting empty form fields.
-- Google Places integration is **not** wired on the main branch (see AltApproach).
+- Google Places integration is **in progress** (ready for development).

 ---